aditya-tiwariji/-Movie-Recommendation-Dashboard-using-Taipy-GUI/README.md

 Traditional browsing methods can be time-consuming and inefficient.
 Users need a simple system that can:

-Filter movies by genre
+Filter movies based on genre

 Search movies quickly

 Identify top-rated movies

-Visualize ratings for better understanding
+Visualize movie ratings for better analysis

-This project aims to solve this problem by creating an interactive movie recommendation dashboard using Taipy GUI.
+This project aims to solve this problem by building an interactive movie recommendation dashboard using Taipy GUI.

 💡 Solution

-We developed a Movie Recommendation Dashboard that helps users explore movies easily.
+To address the problem, we developed a Movie Recommendation Dashboard that allows users to explore movie data interactively.

-The dashboard provides:
+The system provides:

 🔎 Movie Search – Search movies by name